woodrow-t/backend/README.md

 ## Double Bonus

 Deploy your app.
-Use Heroku for the backend and Surge for the frontend.
+Use Heroku for the backend and Surge, Vercel or Netlify for the frontend.
+VIDEO - 4 Ways to Deploy your Frontend: https://www.youtube.com/watch?v=HCDCrjQsEhg

 ## Pull Request Demo